 Mode of Payment: Debit card/Credit card/Net Banking/ UPI and Paytm services.

-Step 5: Print out of Acknowledgement/ Confirmation Page: Once the JEE Main application form is submitted, take 4 print out the acknowledgement page and keep it safely for future use.
+Step 5: Print out of JEE Main Confirmation Page: Once the JEE Main application form is submitted, take 4 printouts the confirmation page and keep it safely for future use.
 Candidates will also have to confirm their registered mobile number and email address by generating and entering the OTP to receive direct notifications from NTA.

-JEE Main 2020 Correction Window- NTA had opened JEE Main application correction facility from April 1 to 14.
+JEE Main Correction Window - NTA has again opened the JEE Main application form correction facility from April 1 to 14.
 Previously, the correction facility was made available to candidates from March 13 to 16, 2020.
-During this time period, candidates could edit some of the prescribed information in their application form.
-In case of category change from reserved to general, the difference in fee had to be paid online.
-However in case of a change from general to reserved category, there was no refund of the difference in fee.
+During this time period, candidates can edit any mistakes made in the details entered in their application form.
+Candidates who opt for category change from reserved to general, have to pay the difference in application fee through the various online means provided.
+However in case of a change from general to reserved category, there is no refund of the difference in fee.

 Total Number of Registrations for B.Tech (Paper I)